Amerigroup says antitrust clearance for WellPoint deal delayed

-(Reuters) - Amerigroup Corp AGP.N said the antitrust waiting period for the closing of WellPoint Inc’s WLP.N $4.46 billion deal to buy the company was extended after the U.S. Department of Justice sought additional information from both companies.
+Aug 23 (Reuters) - Amerigroup Corp said the antitrust waiting period for the closing of WellPoint Inc’s $4.46 billion deal to buy the company was extended after the U.S. Department of Justice sought additional information from both companies.

 WellPoint announced the deal to buy the rival health insurer in July, betting on an expansion of the U.S. government’s health plan for the poor soon after the U.S. Supreme Court upheld President Barack Obama’s healthcare law.